This 1936 Ford Tudor Sedan has the unmistakable look of a true streetrod.

 The engine bay looks nice to keep on display with the ribbed valve covers and matching air topper.
 Plus, it has the clean look of a powerful build.
 It’s a hardy Chevy 350 cubic-inch V8 that’s been enhanced with a Holley four-barrel carburetor, upgraded intake, and headers.
 The stainless dual exhaust has some pretty straight pipes, and so you get a nice throaty sound from the Flowmaster dual exhaust.
 A three-speed automatic transmission feeds a limited-slip rear end for good all-around driving.
 Plus, you have an upgraded independent front suspension and a trailing arm rear borrowed from a Mustang.
 Power steering make this one easy to drive, and the four-wheel power disc brakes gives you superior stopping power.
 So this chopped-top Ford is a quality all-around machine.

 More info: Listing has ended.
-Search on eBay for similar 1936 Ford Tudor
+Click to search on eBay for similar 1936 Ford Tudor (Affiliate link)

 Seller's other items: streetsideclassiccars